DeepHiveMind/QuantumMachineLearning_QiML/README.md

-## Contact Info
+# Contact info

 Feel free to contact me to discuss any issues, questions, or comments.

-My contact info can be found on my GitHub page.
+My contact info can be found on my [GitHub page](https://github.com/DeepHiveMind).

-## License
+# License

- The  resources in this repository to you under custom Copyright & license (Copyright 2019 Universal).
+I, *The DeepHiveMind*, am providing code and resources in this repository to you under custom Copyright & license (Copyright 2019 DeepHiveMind & Creative Commons Legal Code CC0 1.0 Universal).
+Please Refer to the [Copyright 2019 DeepHiveMind License](https://github.com/DeepHiveMind/QuantumMachineLearning_QiML/blob/main/LICENSE) for further details as to this.
 Thanks!